 “Like any business owner, when you are consistently losing money for that long, it’s really hard to stay in business,” she said.

-The average age of farmers in the state is almost retirement age for other careers, Devaney said.
+The average age of farmers in the state is almost retirement age for other careers, she said.

-“Several farmers don’t have the next generation that is interested in coming back,” she said, or the farmers “don’t have anybody to leave them to.”
+“Several farmers don’t have the next generation that is interested in coming back,” Devaney said, or the farmers “don’t have anybody to leave them to.”

 While the number of dairies has continued to decline, the number of milk cows has increased at the larger operations.
 In 2008, Washington had about 244,000 milk cows.
-As of 2018, it had about 277,000.
+As of 2018, it had about 277,000 cows producing milk.

 “So that number has grown as the number of farmers has fallen,” Devaney said.

 Case VanderMeulen, 54, owner of Coulee Flats Dairy in Mesa, said his 7,000-cow operation has struggled with the low milk prices.
-But, at the same time, he benefited because he paid lower prices for the 100 pounds of feed he gives each cow daily.
+But, at the same time, he benefited because he to pay lower prices for the 100 pounds of feed he gives each cow each day.

 The lower commodity prices “lessens the blow a little bit,” VanderMeulen said.
 “But higher prices usually works better because your margin is better.
 It’s just a lot better when the dairy economy is booming.